ExpressLRS/Docs/docs/quick-start/receivers/updating.md

         - YES, you will need to disconnect your Receiver from your Flight Controller and connect it to a UART/FTDI Adapter.

     2. If your Receiver has Boot Pads instead of a Boot Button, solder the Boot Pads together or connect it to Ground.
-If your Receiver has a Boot Button, locate it then press & hold it.
+If your Receiver has a Boot Button, locate it, then press & hold it.

     3. Plug in your UART Adapter into a USB Port on your Computer.
         - The LED on the Receiver should light up Solid.
 If it's Blinking, repeat the previous step.